MarioAndF/Hominum/Data.md

 	- LA: "Lamina arcus vertebrae"
 	- ES: "Lámina"
 - ## Definition
-	- "a thin plate or layer especially of an anatomical part: as","either of two broad, flat plates of bone of a vertebra that is fused with and extends from the pedicle to the median line of the neural arch to form the base of the spinous process and that along with the pedicle forms the posterior part of the vertebral foramen","one of the narrow thin parallel plates of soft vascular sensitive tissue that cover the pododerm of the walls of an animal\u0027s hoof and fit between corresponding horny laminae on the inside of the wall of the hoof" - (Mirriam-Webster Dictionary)
+	- "a thin plate or layer especially of an anatomical part: as","either of two broad, flat plates of bone of a vertebra that is fused with and extends from the pedicle to the median line of the neural arch to form the base of the spinous process and that along with the pedicle forms the posterior part of the vertebral foramen","one of the narrow thin parallel plates of soft vascular sensitive tissue that cover the pododerm of the walls of an animal's hoof and fit between corresponding horny laminae on the inside of the wall of the hoof" - (Mirriam-Webster Dictionary)

 # A02.2.01.008
 - ## Term